MattPinder/MastersProject/README.md

 # 10 October 2017 (CeMEB)

 * Long transcript (ATPase) at end of region of interest seems to be complete, and contains both a 5' and 3' UTR
-  * Predicted to have a 62aa transit peptide
 * Short transcript (FABP) at start of region of interest doesn't end in a stop codon!
   * Compare results from individual assemblies
   * BLAST to determine completeness
     * Truncated by at least 30-40aa on the 3' end
     * No indication of introns in assembly...
-  * No transit peptide predicted
-    * Could just mean that it isn't transported to the chloroplast?
   * Compare with equivalent transcripts from individual data sets
     * Transcript from the control data set starts 33bp earlier, but stops at the same position as this short transcript...
     * Transcript from the treated data set stops is even shorter at both ends...